inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### There is no stack

-Tech stacks aren't achievements—they're admissions of failure.
+Tech stacks aren't achievements they're admissions of failure.
 Needing hundreds of services to render a button isn't genius; it's the opposite of genius.

 ### The Platform Convergence

-Backend and frontend aren't separate concerns In-Spatial—they're different views of the same system:
+Backend and frontend aren't separate concerns In-Spatial they're different views of the same system:

 - **Universal rendering** - Same components render on server and client
 - **Shared state** - Database queries work identically everywhere